aldinofrizal/foxPaymaster/README.md

 upload image feature will not work, because this project did not use database or storage feature.
 But if you want to try or test, you can download all the files and save your image into /img folder, and it will work properly for proper experience, use mozilla firefox to open this web app

 i expect any suggestion and feedback for this project.
-Thank you!
+Thank you! test